cirruselli/MS4-Django-Ellis/README.md

 * Search the products
 * Add your own profile
 * View product ratings and rate oneself
-* "Shop till you drop"

 ## User Experience (UX)

 ### User stories

 **Shopper Goals**
-    1. As a Shopper, I want to easily understand the main purpose of the site
+    1. As a Shopper, I want to be able to easily understand the main purpose of the site
     2. As a Shopper, I want to be able to easily navigate throughout the site, so that I can find content
-    3. As a Shopper, I want to be able to search the site, so that I can easily find what I am looking for
+    3. As a Shopper, I want to be able to search the site and view the number of results, so that I can easily find what I am looking for
-    1. As a Shopper, I want to be able to view individual product details, so that I can identify the price, product image, description, product rating and available sizes
+    4. As a Shopper, I want to be able to view individual product details, so that I can identify the price, product image, description, product rating and available sizes
-    2. As a Shopper, I want to be able to view the total of my purchases, so that I know how much I will spend
+    5. As a Shopper, I want to be able to view the total of my purchases, so that I know how much I will spend
+    6. As a Shopper, I want to be able to select the size and quantity of a product, so that I can ensure I select the right quantity, size and product
+    7. As a Shopper, I want to be able to adjust the quantity of individual products in my bag, so that I can make changes to my purchase before checkout
+    8. As a Shopper, I want to be able to receive an email confirmation after checkout, so that I can view what I have purchased

 **Site User Goals**
     1. As a Site User, I want to be able to register an account and log in, so that I can be able to view my profile
+    2. As a Site User, I want to be able to receive an email confirmation after registering, so that I can verify that my account registration was successful
-    2. As a Site User, I want to be able to logout, so that no one else can access my profile
+    3. As a Site User, I want to be able to logout, so that no one else can access my profile
-    3. As a Site User, I want to be able to view my order history, so that I can check what I bought
+    4. As a Site User, I want to be able to view my order history, so that I can check what I bought
-    4. As a Site User, I want to be able to recover my password in case I forgot it, so that I can recover access to my account
+    5. As a Site User, I want to be able to recover my password in case I forgot it, so that I can recover access to my account
-    5. As a Site User, I want to be able to save my payment information so that I don't have to write it all again
+    6. As a Site User, I want to be able to save my payment information so that I don't have to write it all again

+**Store Owner Goals**
+    1. As a Store Owner, I want to be able to add a product, so that I can add new products to the store
+    2. As a Store Owner, I want to be able to edit a product, so that I can make changes to a products image, description, price etc
+    3. As a Store Owner, I want to be able to delete a product, so that I can remove products that is no longer a part of the collection

 - ### Design
     - **Color Scheme**